 I am the first to say it is easier to send a client an email than to call them on the phone.
 Yes, the majority of my correspondence with clients is via email but there are times when a phone call could prove more beneficial.
 Good times to call your clients include:

 - If you haven’t heard from a client in a while or they are non-responsive to email (duh!)

 - If something exciting or new has happened; an increase in rankings, traffic and/or conversions for example

 - To clarify technical issues that could be better explained via phone

-At seOverflow we have a soft transition from On-Page SEO to the Link Building side of things.
-It is important for one or more of the On-Page team to join the transition meeting into the Link Building phase.
-This is a great time to not only introduce new members of the team, but to be a familiar voice and to answer any lingering questions before the client transitions into a new phase of the project.
+At Inflow, we have a soft transition from SEO Services to other departments such as CRO and PPC.
+It is important for one or more of the SEO team members to join the kick-off call of the other department.
+This is a great time to not only introduce new members of the team but to be a familiar voice.
 Clients don’t necessarily want to feel shuffled around.
 If they know they have at least one person who has a pulse on the project they are much more open to staff changes.

 This isn’t really a step; it should have been present from the beginning through the sales process, kick-off meeting, emails, phone calls, and project transitions.
 It is much easier to talk about something before it happens than to talk about how to fix something after it happens – be proactive!